IntersectMBO/cardano-launcher/docs/update-system-byron.md

 #### Update server

-The update server is a S3 bucket managed by devops, accessible by HTTPS.
+The update server is a S3 bucket managed by the IOHK Service Reliability team, accessible by HTTPS.
 Before proposing an update on the blockchain, the installer files are uploaded to the updates bucket, named with their Blake2b hash.